 Besides the competitive salary, this job type brings other benefits, including paid time off and plenty of opportunities to find jobs.
 Better yet, compared to the other professions whose national average growth stands at 7 percent, the demand for dental hygienists will grow by 20 percent by 2026.
 Dental hygienists enjoy flexible schedules, with more than half of them working part-time and still earning above-average salaries.

 Over the next ten years, the employment of dental hygienists will grow by about 11 percent; this is faster than all other professions.
 The demand for dental practice services will rise as the years pass.
 The sizeable baby-boom population is aging.
 This population keeps more of its original teeth than previous generations did.

 The need for today’s generation to maintain their original teeth increases the demand for dental hygienists.
-There is also increasing research on oral diseases, and this also makes more people aware of dental services.
+There is also growing research on oral diseases, which also makes more people aware of dental services.
 If you are the ideal candidate, you can grab these opportunities and build your career.